begen/begen.github.io/_posts/2021-11-24-Clustering.md

 Next step would be to check if there are any outliers in our dataset.
+We'll write detect_outlier function to detect our outliers.

 ```python